franciscop/files/readme.md

 // ['# A', '# B', ...]
 ```

-It also follows the `magic-promises` specification, so you can perform any normal string operations on it:
+It also follows the `swear` specification, so you can perform any normal string operations on it:

 ```js
 // Find all the secondary headers in a markdown file